 There are some key questions to ask yourself:

-- Am I currently preparing financial statements under legislation or in accordance with constituting or other documents?
+- Have I been preparing financial statements under legislation or in accordance with constituting or other documents?
 And what do these specifically require?

 - Are my material accounting policies in compliance with the recognition and measurement criteria of Australian Accounting Standards?